Integralist/integralist.co.uk/content/posts/designing-for-simplicity.md

 To avoid this contention we use a document store (AWS DynamoDB) to track the version of a message and when we come to store the rendered content of our data in our storage facility, we make sure the key we need to lookup that rendered content also includes its version number.

+> [!NOTE]
-> Note: this is something we did before DynamoDB added its "Conditional Put" feature
+> this is something we did before DynamoDB added its "Conditional Put" feature

 The broker in the push model, receives a request for a component, and is able to use the information it is provided to lookup the latest rendered version of a message.
 It does this by constructing a key that determines the location of the latest version within our storage facility.
 These lookups are also heavily cached to allow us to handle as much load as possible.